ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v39.md

   During the pre-configuration of HyTrust CloudControl v6.2, global PIP is enabled.
 * Juniper® vSRX and Juniper vSRX Gateway Appliance 3.0 (20.1R1.11)

-  For information about vSRX 3.0, see [Overview of the available virtual SRX models, vSRX and vSRX 3.0](https://kb.juniper.net/InfoCenter/index?page=content&id=KB33572){:external}.
 * Red Hat® OpenShift® for VMware® v4.4.23

   You can now install the Red Hat OpenShift for VMware service on vCenter Server with NSX-T instances.
 For NSX-T, you must have a new vCenter Server instance with NSX-T that is provisioned with NSX-T 3.0.1.1 or you must upgrade from NSX-T 2.5.1 to NSX-T 3.0.2.

-  For information about how the target cluster is selected if you have NSX-V or NSX-T, see [Selection of the target cluster for installation](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-select-target-cluster).

 ### HyTrust CloudControl for vCenter Server with NSX-V - deprecated
 {: #relnotes_v39-services-htcc-nsx-v-deprecated}